liusida/BigBody/lab_notes/lab_notes.md

 SO FAR SO GOOD!
 10 sec is great! except require more running time.
 It's worthy.

 Now we at least have two 10x10x10 interesting ones.

+## Apr 11.
+(1)

+Big ones tend to be too soft to move.
+To confirm this, I started another identical experiment BigBody5, to see if at the same scale, the body be unable to move.

+Then I add another output node to CPPN, indicating the proportion of BONEs, so the final robot won't be merely a MEAT ball.